-7. Metro Dade Corrections, as the employing agency is responsible for conducting a thorough background investigation to determine the moral character of an applicant.
+- 7. Metro Dade Corrections, as the employing agency, is responsible for conducting a thorough background investigation to determine the moral character of an applicant.
 Consistent with such mandate, Metro Dade Corrections routinely uses previous employment data, law enforcement records, credit agency records, inquiries of the applicant's neighbors and associates, and a pre-employment interview, at which a polygraph examination is administered, to assess an applicant's moral character.
-At the time Petitioner began employment on August 10, 1987, Metro Dade Corrections had completed its investigation into Petitioner's background and had concluded that Petitioner possessed the good moral character required for certification.

-8. Fred Crawford, the Metro Dade Corrections director, executed an affidavit of compliance on August 11, 1988, that contained the following sworn statement:
+At the time Petitioner began employment on June 9, 1987, Metro Dade Corrections had completed its investigation into Petitioner's background and had concluded that Petitioner possessed the good moral character required for certification. - 8.
+Fred Crawford, the Metro Dade Corrections director, executed an affidavit of compliance on June 9, 1987, that contained the following sworn statement:

 I hereby certify that I have collected, verified, and am maintaining on file evidence that the applicant has met the provisions of Section 943.13(1)-(8) and Section 943.131, Florida Statutes, or any rules adopted pursuant thereto.
-9. There is no contention that an application for Petitioner's certification was prepared other than the complete application for certification which was submitted on Petitioner's behalf on August 11, 1988.

-10. By letter dated November 7, 1988, Respondent notified Petitioner that his application for certification was denied because Petitioner did not possess the requisite good moral character for certification as a correctional officer.
+- 9. There is no evidence that a complete application package for Petitioner's certification was prepared in 1985.
+Respondent did not receive a complete application for certification on Petitioner's behalf until August 11, 1988. - 10.
+On August 11, 1988, Metro Dade Corrections, as the employing agency, submitted to Respondent a complete application package for certification of Petitioner as a correctional officer.
+This was the first application for certification submitted on Petitioner's behalf. - 11.
+By letter dated November 1, 1988, Respondent notified Petitioner that his application for certification was denied because Petitioner did not possess the requisite good moral character for certification as a correctional officer.
 Respondent gave the following as its reasons for concluding that Petitioner lacked good moral character:

-You made an intentional, unlawful threat by word or act, with a deadly weapon, a pistol, but without intent to kill, to do violence to Belinda Readon, coupled with an apparent ability to do so, and did an act which created in Belinda Readon a well-founded fear that such violence was imminent.
-You have unlawfully and knowingly possessed an introduced into your body cannabis.
+You have unlawfully and knowingly possessed and introduced into your body cocaine, cannabis and methaqualone.

-11. Petitioner used marijuana on two occasions when he was twelve years old and in the seventh grade in junior high school.
-Petitioner freely admitted the usage of marijuana on these two occasions during his pre-employment processing and made no attempt to conceal the truth.
-Petitioner has used no controlled substance since he used marijuana as a twelve-year-old.
+- 12. Petitioner used one-half of one Quaalude and three lines of cocaine when he was 16 or 17 years of age and still in high school.
+Petitioner used marijuana no more than 26 times, the last date of use being in July of 1983, at which time Petitioner was 20 years of age.
+Petitioner freely admitted this prior drug usage during his pre-employment processing and made no attempt to conceal the truth.
+Petitioner has used no controlled substance since July of 1983. - 13.
+At the time of the hearing, Petitioner was 25 years of age and had worked as a Correctional Officer for $1\ 1/2$ years.
+His job performance evaluations have been satisfactory and above. - 14.
+Petitioner's reputation is that he is a dependable, reliable, and trustworthy individual who possesses high moral character.
+Petitioner's superiors value him highly as an employee. - 14.
+Following the denial of his request for certification as a correctional officer on November 1, 1988, Petitioner timely requested a formal hearing by the election of rights form he filed with Respondent.

-12. Petitioner was arrested for aggravated assault with a firearm on April 8, 1980, following an incident involving Belinda Readon.
-No criminal prosecution resulted from that arrest.
-There was no evidence that Petitioner engaged in any wrongdoing so as to justify the arrest.
-The arrest report has been expunged from Petitioner's record by a court of competent jurisdiction.

-13. At the time of the hearing, Petitioner was 24 years of age and had worked as a Correctional Officer for approximately a year and a half.
-Petitioner's job performance evaluations with Metro Dade Corrections have been in the outstanding category, the highest rating used.

-14. Petitioner's reputation is that he is a dependable, reliable, and trustworthy individual who possesses high moral character.

-15. Following the denial of his request for certification as a correctional officer on November 7, 1988, Petitioner timely requested a formal hearing by the election of rights form he filed with Respondent.